-AN ORDINANCE providing a traditional way of conflict resolution between two Indigenous Peoples (IPs) parties in Davao City was pushed in the 18th City Council Friday, December 14.
+AN ORDINANCE resorting to Indigenous Peoples (IPs) traditional way of conflict resolution between two disputing IP parties in Davao City communities was pushed in the 18th City Council Friday, December 14.

 She added that the greatest contribution of this ordinance once passed on its third and final reading next regular session in 2019 will be declogging court cases.